majorsilence/My-FyiReporting/Readme.md

 # Contributors

-A big thanks to all of My-FyiReporting contributors:
+A big thanks to all of Majorsilence Reporting contributors:

 * [ausadmin](https://github.com/ausadmin)
 * [Geek648](https://github.com/Geek648)